Marathon Training: What Is Zone 3 / Tempo?

 When to Use Zone 3 in Marathon Training

 Zone 3 is a key tool in the middle and peak phases of your plan.
-Use it to bridge the gap between easy running and harder threshold work.
+It bridges the gap between easy running and harder threshold work and helps you develop the controlled strength needed for long efforts at a steady pace.
+Used at the right time it sharpens rhythm, improves pacing and prepares your legs for the sustained pressure of focused aerobic running.

 Smart Uses of Zone 3:

-Sustain 20–40 minutes at Zone 3 after a short warm-up
+• Mid Week Tempo Runs: Sustain 20 to 40 minutes at Zone 3 after a short warm up

-Use it in the final 8–10 weeks of your plan to sharpen pace control
+• Race Prep Blocks: Use it in the final 8 to 10 weeks of your plan to sharpen effort control

 This is not an everyday zone.
-One to two sessions per week is plenty when used properly.
+One to two sessions per week is plenty and keeps the work effective without overwhelming your recovery.

 Sample Zone 3 Workouts for Marathon Runners

-Here are two examples of effective Zone 3 sessions for marathon preparation:
+Here are two examples of effective Zone 3 sessions for marathon preparation.
+Each one builds strength, rhythm and controlled pressure without overwhelming your recovery.

 Option 1: Classic Tempo Run